rotji/task-planner/backend/README.md

 - Express server with TypeScript
 - MongoDB connection using Mongoose
 - TaskPlan model for storing user goals and generated steps
-- `/api/tasks` POST endpoint to create a new task plan (mock agent logic for now)
+- `/api/tasks` POST endpoint to create a new task plan (powered by ADK-TS agent)
 - CORS enabled for frontend-backend integration (Netlify/Render)

 ## Getting Started